evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_500_4MATIC_SUV/_index.md

 ## Performance

-The Mercedes-EQ EQE 500 4MATIC SUV has a maximum power of 460KW (625hp).
-The total torque is 950nm.
-The 0-100km/h sprint (0-62mph) takes 3,7 seconds.
-The top speed is 220 km/h.

-If you are not happy enough with the standard performance, you can add the AMG Dynamic Plus performance option.
-Then the numbers are improved.
-The Mercedes-EQ EQE 500 4MATIC SUV has a maximum power of 505KW (687hp).
-The total torque is 1000nm.
-The 0-100km/h sprint (0-62mph) takes 3,5 seconds.
-The top speed is 240 km/h.
+The Mercedes-EQ EQE 500 4MATIC SUV has a maximum power of 300KW (408hp).
+The total torque is 858nm.
+The 0-100km/h sprint (0-62mph) takes 4,9 seconds.
+The top speed is 210 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 95,8kWh and a net capacity of 90,6kWh, meaning you have a 5,2kWh buffer for protection.
 (5,4%).
-Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 470 to 375 km (292-233 mi).
+Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 547 to 460 km (340-286 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 19,3kWh/100km for the basic version and 24,2kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 16,6kWh/100km for the basic version and 19,7kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 170kW.
 A full charge from 0 - 100% would take 55 minutes, while a more common scenario of 10-80% would take 29 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 64% resulting in an actual charge speed including time loss on 121kW.
 Each charge session would take 28 minutes and 48 seconds.